 (Georg Brazilier Inc. New York.
 1969).
 This is a newer edition of Bertallanffy's ground-breaking thoughts.

-About Theory of constraints (TOC)
+Books about Theory of constraints (TOC)

 For a start we found these books helpful – many more resources on TOC (books and videos) can be found at Goldratt Group